cfrancoeur/cfrancoeur.github.io/about.md

 ![](../images/group_mtelbert.JPG)
 ![](../images/crater_lake.JPG)

 I played ultimate frisbee for four years at Maryland, 3 years on [Cosmic](https://umdultimatebee.weebly.com/) and one year on Helpful Corn.
 I used my last year of eligibility playing on the UW-Madison women's team, [Bella Donna](https://belladonnaatropa.wordpress.com/).
-I've also played on several different club teams during the summers.
+I've also played on several different club teams during the summers and got to go to Women's Club Nationals in San Diego in 2018 with [Heist](https://www.heistultimate.com/).

 It's really important to have a work-life balance in graduate school and I think it is important to emphasize mental health.
 While I love science, I also make sure to make time for my other interests!